percona/percona-backup-mongodb/README.md

 ```

 ### Coordinator
-*Note: '/data/percona-mongodb-backup' must be owned by UID 100*
+*Note: volume mapped to '/data/percona-mongodb-backup' must be owned by UID 100!*

 #### Create Coordinator
 ```